schwarzenbergf/irtrans/README.md

 `service` | Service call for each Remote to send IR commands

 ## How it works
 This integration adds support for [iRTrans Ethernet devices](http://www.irtrans.de/de/shop/lan.php) to Home Assistant.
-For now it has been testet with (and supports) only *iRTrans LAN DB (with database) devices*.
+For now it has been testet with *iRTrans LAN DB (with database) devices* only.
 The communication with the iRTrans device follows [these API rules](https://www.irtrans.de/download/Docs/iRTrans%20TCP%20ASCII%20Interface_EN.pdf).

 The basic procedure works as follows: